 Effects

-Most effects have a parameter dropdown in the topright corner.
-This allows you to pick a parameter this effect will operate on.
+Most effects have a Modulation Target selector in the topright corner.
+This allows you to pick a modulation this effect will operate on.
 The dropdown is populated by the parameters available in the fixtures loaded in Beam at any time.
 Recolor is the exception, it always operates on color.

 LFO